top of page

 Is the Great Resignation the start of the workers revolution?

 The pandemic is receding; the lockdowns are easing; the economy is reopening; the staff are getting back to the office.
-Well, not really: many are just handling in their resignation letters instead.
+Well, not really: many are just handing in their resignation letters instead.
 Perplexing?
 Welcome to the Great Resignation 2021.

-Not that much has been written about it at the moment as it is still early days, but the few articles written seems to resonate with what I have been passionately arguing for for some time.
+Not that much has been written about it at the moment, as it is still early days, but the few articles written seem to resonate with what I have been passionately arguing for for some time.
 So pardon me if I were to return to my favourite gripes and challenge management of all stripes over what has been deemed 'effective management techniques' to get 'optimised results' from those human beings we termed as 'human resources' or 'human capital'.

 A survey from Limeade on why people quit has been quite instructive.
 I reproduce the highlights below: